HubSpot/ui-extensions-examples/real-estate-listing/README.md

 This project can be used in a HubSpot account by:

+1. Use the schema file and sample data in `./resources` folder to create a custom object for Listing.
 1. Generating API tokens for the following services:
     - [Google Maps' "Nearby Places" API](https://developers.google.com/maps/documentation/places/web-service/search-nearby)
     - ["Walkscore" API](https://www.walkscore.com/professional/walk-score-apis.php)